Cayetana Fernández: Amateur career

+Fernández enrolled at Texas A&M University in 2023 and started playing with the Texas A&M Aggies women's golf team, where she produced the second-lowest stroke average for a freshman in program history and was named to the SEC All-Freshman Team.

 Personal life

 Fernández has two sisters that are also accomplished golfers.
-Her older sister Blanca won the 2017 World Junior Girls Championship and played college golf with the Texas A&M Aggies women's golf team 2019–2023.
+Her older sister Blanca is a member of the Ladies European Tour and played college golf with the Texas A&M Aggies women's golf team 2019–2024.